Bougainvillea Safari Lodge makes a welcoming base for a night or two.

 If you make your way through a white-painted archway, you come to the dining area.
-Again, this is simply decorated, with red checked tablecloths, although it is a bit dark.
-The tables and chairs are well spaced out.
+Again, this is simply decorated, with red-checked tablecloths.
+It can feel a bit dark, bu the tables and chairs are well spaced out.
 As you make your way outside, there is a shaded terrace, overlooking the gardens, so if you prefer, you can enjoy your meals outside.

-Our viewYou are in the middle of a busy town, but Bougainvillea is set back off the main road – and doesn't feel at all noisy or crowded.
-The bungalows are comfortable and spotless and the staff are charming.
+Our viewYou are in the middle of a busy town, but Bougainvillea Safari Lodge is set back off the main road – and doesn't feel noisy or crowded at all.
+The bungalows are comfortable and spotlessly clean, and the staff are charming.
 This is a good choice for families and those on a budget.

 Ideal length of stay: We recommended a two-night stay

 Directions: Bougainvillea Safari Lodge is 300m off the main road that runs through Karatu, which in turn is about a 3 hour drive from Arusha.
 Alternatively it is a 45 minuite drive from Lake Manyara airstrip.

 Food & drink

 Usual board basis: Full Board

 Food quality: Breakfast and lunch at Bougainvillea are both buffet-style meals, with hot and cold options, laid out in the spacious dining room.
-There are hot and cold options for both meals.
 Dinner is a set meal served to your table.

 The chef, Reggie, will happily cater for vegetarians and children on request.
 Reggie was formerly the chef at Gibb's Farm.
 We didn't have time to sample the food here, but they were busy preparing a beef stroganoff with brown rice and vegetables for dinner.
 Reggie has brought with him a good reputation and, we hope, good cooking!

-If you are planning on leaving early or going out for a full day's game drive, Reggie and his staff will arrange a picnic breakfast and/or lunch on request.
+If you are planning on leaving early or going out for a full-day game drive, Reggie and his staff will arrange a picnic breakfast and/or lunch on request.

 Dining style: Individual Tables